Semrush helps you:

 Majestic – Pricing

-Unique Features: They may not be well-explained.
+They may not be well-explained.
 And they may not be super useful to most people.
-But there’s no doubt that Majestic has a ton of features that you won’t find in any other SEO tool.
-For example, no other SEO tool on the market has anything that resembles Majestic’s Context Report.
+But there’s no doubt that Majestic has a bunch of features that you won’t find in any other SEO tool.

-Obviously, Citation Flow is basically “Domain Authority” in Moz Pro and “Domain Rating” in Ahrefs.
-So that metric isn’t super unique.
+Obviously, other tools have their own metrics for tracking authority.
 But Trust Flow and Topical Trust Flow are both 100% unique to Majestic SEO.
 And they’re done well.

-Fast and Helpful Support: My one contact with Majestic’s support team impressed the pants off of me.
+My one contact with Majestic’s support team impressed the pants off of me.
+And with complex SEO tools, a good support team is a must.

 Majestic SEO: What I Don’t Like